freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1630.1

-Congratulations :tada: You've added enough data into the database.
+Well done.
+The database is complete for now.
 Take a look around to see what you ended up with.
 First, display all the tables you created.

 #### HINTS